pjcozzi/pjcozzi.github.io/README.md

 ## Update

+Don't forget to build your sites after any updates.

+### Image

+You can put images are in `img` folder.
+They will be automatically copied to `_site` when built.

+Also feel free to use external link for your images.

 ### Content

 Content data are all in `_data` folder.
 You can find a `.yml` file for each section.